Section image

 Who I Am

-My academic journey has been shaped by a passion for the natural world and public service.
-I’ve contributed to land cover change analysis and biodiversity research at the William & Mary Herbarium, worked with invasive species removal and wetland conservation through the Rocky Mountain Youth Corps, and expanded my geospatial experience internationally while researching weather patterns for the European Research Council in Germany.
+My professional and academic journey has been guided by a passion for the natural world and public service.
+I’ve contributed to biodiversity research and land cover change analysis at the William & Mary Herbarium, worked on invasive species removal and wetland conservation with the Rocky Mountain Youth Corps, and expanded my geospatial perspective internationally while researching weather patterns for the European Research Council in Germany.

 What I Want to Do